pedromalta/PortinariGreenGarden/README.md

 ```
 Pins used are 1 and 2 but you can change and/or add at `sprinklers.lua`.

 Also at the Android Client change the server IP.
+You can access the menu typing calling the number `*3123456#` on the phone standard dialer.
-The ESP will print its IP on bootup
+The ESP8266 will print its IP on bootup.

 ![Android Client](https://github.com/pedromalta/PortinariGreenGarden/raw/master/Pictures/app2.jpeg)